DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 3.md

 ---
-title: Lesson 3 - Contract
+title: Lesson 3 - Contract in Flow
 sidebar_position: 3
 ---

 Let's start from the very beginning:

-In Flow applications, we use contracts to organize our code.
-A contract is like a container holding variables and functions that are essential for our projects.
+Think of contracts like a blueprints for your code.
+That hold the building blocks - variables and functions - that make your project work.

-Here's a basic example of a contract called HelloWorld:
+Let's create a simple contract called `HelloWorld` to get started:

 ```jsx
 access(all) contract HelloWorld {